-It will be difficult for Aequus to profitably sell AQS1301, Topiramate XR or Oxcarbazepine XR, if such products are approved, as well as tacrolimus IR, Vistitan or any other product that Aequus obtains marketing approval for in the future, if coverage and reimbursement for such product is limited.
+It will be difficult for Aequus to profitably sell AQS1303, AQS1304, Topiramate XR or Oxcarbazepine XR, if such products are approved, as well as tacrolimus IR, VistitanTM, Evolve® or any other product that Aequus obtains marketing approval for in the future, if coverage and reimbursement for such product is limited.

-Market acceptance and sales of AQS1301, Topiramate XR or Oxcarbazepine XR, if such products are approved, as well as tacrolimus IR, Vistitan or any other product that Aequus obtains marketing approval for in the future, will depend on coverage and reimbursement policies and may be affected by future healthcare reform measures.
-Government authorities and third party payors, such as private health insurers and health maintenance organizations, decide which medications they will pay for and establish reimbursement levels for approved medications.
+Market acceptance and sales of tacrolimus IR, Vistitan[TM], Evolve[®] or future market acceptance and sales of AQS1303, AQS1304, Topiramate XR or Oxcarbazepine XR, if such products are approved, or any other product that Aequus obtains marketing approval for in the future, will depend on coverage and reimbursement policies and may be affected by future healthcare reform measures.
+Government authorities and third-party payors, such as private health insurers and health maintenance organizations, decide which medications they will pay for and establish reimbursement levels for approved medications or medical devices.
 A primary trend in the U.S. and Canadian healthcare industry is cost containment.
-Government authorities and these third party payors have attempted to control costs by limiting coverage and the amount of reimbursement for particular medications.
+Government authorities and these third-party payors have attempted to control costs by limiting coverage and the amount of reimbursement for particular medications.
 Some payors also require manufacturers to enter into agreements with them in order for drugs to be reimbursed by the payor, and the agreements may contain cost sharing or other onerous provisions.
 Also, current conditions and rules relating to the listing submissions to public and private formulary listings may change or become more onerous in the future.
-If Aequus fails to achieve the listing of our products, it will affect the physicians' decisions regarding the use of our products.
-Aequus cannot be sure that coverage or reimbursement will be available for AQS1301, Topiramate XR or Oxcarbazepine XR, if such products are approved, as well as tacrolimus IR, Vistitan or any other product that Aequus obtains marketing approval for in the future and, if coverage is available, Aequus cannot be sure of the level of reimbursement.
-Reimbursement may impact the demand for, or the price of, AQS1301, Topiramate XR or Oxcarbazepine XR, if such products are approved, as well as tacrolimus IR, Vistitan and any other products that Aequus obtains marketing approval for and commercialize.
-Numerous generic products may be available at lower prices than branded therapy products, such as AQS1301, Topiramate XR and Oxcarbazepine XR, which may also reduce the likelihood and level of reimbursement for such products.
-If coverage and reimbursement are not available or are available only at limited levels, Aequus may not be able to successfully commercialize AOS1301, Topiramate XR or Oxcarbazepine XR, if such products are approved, as well as tacrolimus IR, Vistitan or any other product for which Aequus obtains marketing approval.
+If Aeguus fails to achieve the listing of our products, it will affect the physicians' decisions regarding the use of our products.
+Aeguus cannot be sure that coverage or reimbursement will be available for AQS1303, AQS1304, Topiramate XR or Oxcarbazepine XR, if such products are approved, as well as Tacrolimus IR, Vistitan[TM], Evolve[®] or any other product that Aeguus obtains marketing approval for in the future and, if coverage is available, Aeguus cannot be sure of the level of reimbursement.
+Reimbursement may impact the demand for, or the price of, AQS1303, AQS1304, Topiramate XR or Oxcarbazepine XR, if such products are approved, as well as Tacrolimus IR, Vistitan[TM], Evolve[®] and any other products that Aeguus obtains marketing approval for and commercialize.
+Numerous generic products may be available at lower prices than branded therapy products, such as AQS1303, AQS1304.
+Topiramate XR and Oxcarbazepine XR, which may also reduce the likelihood and level of reimbursement for such products.
+If coverage and reimbursement are not available or are available only at limited levels, Aeguus may not be able to successfully commercialize AQS1303, AQS1304, Topiramate XR or Oxcarbazepine XR, if such products are approved, as well as tacrolimus IR, Vistitan[TM], Evolve[®] or any other product for which Aeguus obtains marketing approval.

-Aequus may be unable to enter into agreements with third parties to market and sell AQS1301, if approved, for commercialization outside of Canada.
+Aequus may be unable to enter into agreements with third parties to market and sell AQS1303 or AQS1304, if approved, for commercialization outside of Canada.